RavidRo/TradingSystem/Use Cases.md

 1. <ins>System</ins>: if Store personnel is an owner of this store or a manager with permission to access this information:
     1. <ins>System</ins>: searches for the store’s purchase history.
     1. <ins></ins>: shows the purchase history.

+**Tests**:

+-   <ins>_Happy Path_</ins>: The user chooses to get a store purchase history and enters a store identifier that exists in the system.
+The system returns the store purchase history.
+-   <ins>_Sad Path_</ins>: The user chooses to get a store purchase history and enters a store identifier.
+The user does not have permissions to view the purchase history at the requested store and the system returns an error message “You do not have permission to view the purchase history for the given store”.

 ## System manager